 Voluntary manslaughter is often considered a crime of passion.
 What this means is that this offense occurs because of some type of sudden provocation.
 Some of the most common examples of voluntary manslaughter include domestic violence disputes and bar fights.

 Involuntary manslaughter means the killing was accidental and caused by someone’s recklessness or negligence.
-Some common examples of involuntary manslaughter in Florida include vehicle or vessel homicides, DUI manslaughter, or accidentally firing a gun and causing someone’s death.
+Some common examples of involuntary manslaughter in Florida, as explained by a homicide lawyer, include vehicle or vessel homicides, DUI manslaughter, or accidentally firing a gun and causing someone’s death

 You may also face aggravated manslaughter charges.
 According to Florida Statute § 782.07, this occurs if the victim is considered one of the following: